richard-eman/Todo-Full-Stack/scribbles.md

 xbuttons with normal routes for now :( Which means calling server more often oconditional stuff to work with hash router ohow pass props?
 Will i have to use GS (comp unmount, comp did mount)?
   I'll use GS because I don't want to use hooks (currently) or params in the url because there's a lot of data.
-All this because I don't want to call the server for speed. api db function
+All this because I don't want to call the server for speed. will i need a boolean? holy fuck desktop is slow as fuuck when multi tasking api db function